nitin42/glamorous-primitives/README.md

 There are no breaking changes in `glamorous-primitives` except for [one thing](#caveats) which means you can do everything you used to do with `glamorous` and `glamorous-native` 😄

 ## What's more ?
-I am Working on 👇🏼
+I am working on 👇🏼

 - [ ] className as prop using babel transform
 - [ ] css prop (like glamorous)